 Diversity, Inclusion, and Equity: Core Principles

-The Office of Intuitional Diversity, Equity, and Inclusive Excellence at CMU has identified four core principles (in accordance with the American Association of Colleges and Universities – AACU-guidelines) in the new model for diversity and inclusiveness.
+The Office for Institutional Diversity and Inclusion at CMU has identified four core principles (in accordance with the American Association of Colleges and Universities – AACU-guidelines) in the new model for diversity and inclusiveness.
 They are as follows:

 Diversity: Individual differences (e.g., personality, learning styles, and life experiences) and group/social differences (e.g., race/ethnicity, class, gender, sexual orientation, country of origin, and ability as well as cultural, political, religious, or other affiliations).
 Individual difference can also be expressed through cultural, political, gendered, or religious world views as held by a community practice.

 Inclusion: The active, intentional, and ongoing engagement with diversity—in the curriculum, in the co-curriculum, and in communities (intellectual, social, cultural, geographical) with which individuals might connect—in ways that increase awareness, content knowledge, cognitive sophistication, and empathic understanding of the complex ways individuals interact within systems and institutions.